 Stiff Suspension Pros And Cons

 Here comes the main point.
-So, let’s have a look at both pros and cons of stiff suspensions so that you can make your decision wisely, thinking of what consequence you’re going to experience.
+So, let’s have a look at both the pros and cons of stiff suspensions so that you can make your decision wisely, thinking of what consequence you’re going to experience.

 Pros: